MileHacker Logo

 • All multi-day extensions are by car.

-• Major interstates like I-44 and I-35 connect the Wichita Mountains region to other parts of Oklahoma and Texas, making road trips simple.
+• Major interstates like I-44 and I-35 connect the Wichita Mountains region to other parts of Oklahoma and Texas, making car journeys simple.

 • Oklahoma Nature Loop: WMWR → Quartz Mountain SP → Great Salt Plains SP → Tallgrass Prairie Preserve → Oklahoma City.
-This route features diverse natural experiences.
+This path features diverse natural experiences.

-• OK/TX Frontier Trail: WMWR → Fort Sill → National Cowboy & Western Heritage Museum (OKC) → Dallas → Austin or San Antonio for more historical sites.
+• OK/TX Frontier Trail: WMWR → Fort Sill → National Cowboy & Western Heritage Museum (OKC) → Dallas → Austin or The Alamo city for more historic sites.

 Day Trips from Wichita Mountains.
 Excursions, Nearby Cities, Tours